 According to two high-profile Romney defense advisers, who spoke to the Defense Writers Group here Oct.
-11, the main difference between Romney and how the Obama administration has handled the’s acquisition portfolio would be that Romney, co-founder of Bain Capital and a former Massachusetts governor, would “set the tone” of efficiency and effectiveness brought only by a successful businessman.
+11, the main difference between Romney and how the Obama administration has handled the Pentagon’s acquisition portfolio would be that Romney, co-founder of Bain Capital and a former Massachusetts governor, would “set the tone” of efficiency and effectiveness brought only by a successful businessman.

 “What is really needed is strong civilian leadership,” Roger Zakheim told Aviation Week during the group’s breakfast interview.

 He and father Dov Zakheim, once Pentagon CFO for President George W. Bush, talked about Romney’s desire to cut the delivery time of major defense acquisition programs to as short as four years from seven to 20, traditionally, depending on what is being built.
 Asked how to achieve this without running into similar problems that came from earlier attempts — resulting in less competition between contractors, increased concurrency of development and production, and eleventh-hour downsizing of technological goals just so something gets delivered — the Zakheims start with limiting engineering change proposals to programs already in development.
 They also say new weapons should be built incrementally from existing platforms and technologies, and builders should not try to advance too far.

 “Don’t ‘skip a generation,’” Roger Zakheim said.
 Bush, in his 2000 presidential campaign, promised to pursue skipping a generation in development of defense weaponry.